Everything you need to know about the small business excemption.

 Small Business Exemption — What Does It Mean?

 After the Emergency Family and Medical Leave Expansion Act took effect on April 1, 2020, the Department of Labor (DOL) stated that an exemption would be made for small businesses that employ fewer than 50 employees.
-An exemption was also made for health care providers, which was clarified further effective September 16th, 2020.
+An exemption was also made for health care providers, clarified further effective September 16th, 2020.

 According to the regulations, as an employer, you can claim the small business exemption if you meet at least one of the following: